stephencweiss/stephencharlesweiss.com/content/blog/2019-06-04/incrementing-state-hooks-vs-classical.md

 I was recently trying to understand Material UI's `<Stepper>` component.
 In looking through their implementation of the Horizontal Linear Stepper, they used the `useState` React Hook to set the state.<sup>1</sup>

-The implementation caught my attention because of the use of a parameter, `prevActiveStep`, which wasn’t defined anywhere else.
+The implementation caught my attention because of the use of a parameter, `prevActiveStep`, which wasn't defined anywhere else.

 ```javascript
 function handleBack() {